norax0/Serpent/README.md

 ```
 - This code modifies the more games button to show a notification!

-# And this is all it for now! there are a lot of other things,
+# And this is all it for now! there are a lot of other things, it'd be hard to document them all,